 Twitter is one of the most popular social media platforms.
-With its massive 330 million monthly user base, the micro-blogging platform is one of the primary locations for the community to gather and converse.
+With its massive 353 million monthly user base, the micro-blogging platform is one of the primary locations for the community to gather and converse.
 One of the reasons why Twitter is so popular is that it allows users to easily follow and converse with their favorite idols and celebrities.
 Whether you want to follow your favorite author or keep tabs on your favorite movie star, you can do that on Twitter.
-Twitter has also become the best place o quickly get news from different sources.
+Twitter has also become the best place to quickly get news from different sources.
 Finally Twitter just seems too easy to use.
-That being said, it’s easy to use interface should not be confused with lack of features.
+That being said, its easy to use interface should not be confused with lack of features.
 In fact, there are many hidden features in Twitter which most users don’t even know about.
-If you don’t want to be one of those users, follow along as we show you the 15 best Twitter tips and tricks that you should be using in 2019.
+If you don’t want to be one of those users, follow along as we show you the 20 best Twitter tips and tricks that you should be using in 2021.

 If you’re following a hoard of individuals (or brands) on Twitter, your feed could become one huge clutter of information.
 You’ll possibly lose track of important stuff in this chaos.
-But you can simplify your social life by creating topic, interest or influencer-based Twitter lists.
+Fortunately, you can use Twitter tips and tricks like topic-wise lists to can simplify your social life by creating topic, interest or influencer-based Twitter lists.

 - To get started with the process, click on your profile icon at the top right and “select the Lists option” from the drop-down menu.

 - Click on the “Create new list” button.
 Enter a name and short description for the list and select a privacy option.
 Hit “Save List” to create the list.

 Note: If you want that anyone can follow your lists, set it to Public.
 But if you’re planning to keep track of something in secret (such as rival brands), create a private list.